MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pci_express_sec_uncorrectable_error_mask.md

 A single bit that indicates that the reporting of uncorrectable address errors is masked.

-#### - UncorrectableDataError

-A single bit that indicates that the reporting of uncorrectable data errors is masked.

-#### - InternalBridgeError
+#### - DelayedTransactionDiscardTimerExpired

-A single bit that indicates that the reporting of internal bridge errors is masked.
+A single bit that indicates that the reporting of the expiration of the delayed transaction discard timer is masked.

 #### - PERRAsserted